 GOAT MOUNTAIN TRAIL #135

 - Plenty of water.
-There is no water along the trail and the first two miles is on a mostly exposed and sunny slope.
+There is no water along this trail.

 - Hiking Poles.
 The trial is steep with loose rock.